-Course C Course Outcomes : On comp On completion of this course, the student will be able to : CO-1 The student will be having thorough knowledge on various geophysical and geochemical prospecting techniques.
+Course O Course Outcomes : On compl On completion of this course, the student will be able to : CO-1 The student will be having thorough knowledge on various geophysical and geochemical prospecting techniques.
 CO-2 The students will be able to choose the proper techniques of exploration and estimation of the reserves.
 CO-3 They will have knowledge of different mineral processing techniques.
 CO-4 They will know about the methods of preparation of feasibility reports and its evaluation techniques.
+CO-4 They will have knowledge of mineral reserve estimation and orebody modelling.